 - Contact your local Vocational Rehabilitation office to see if you qualify for assistance.
 If you are a Georgia resident, learn more at the website for the Georgia Vocational Rehabilitation Agency office.

 What to Expect at an Adaptive Driving Assessment

 - The initial driving evaluation lasts about three hours.

 - The first 1.5 hours is a clinical assessment.
 A therapist evaluates your arms, legs, vision, cognition, and balance for driving.

 - The second half of the appointment is a road assessment.
 You drive a vehicle with the adaptive equipment required if any.

 Any additional appointments necessary will be made after the evaluation.

 Adaptive Driving Education and Training

 Program specialists provide information on purchasing modified vehicles, as well as personalized training and instruction on using adaptive equipment.
 New drivers with disabilities may also receive driving lessons to increase confidence and proficiency behind the wheel.

 All services are designed to meet the individual needs of each client.
-Staff members are always available to answer questions over the phone for inpatient, outpatient and day program clients, please call 404-350-7722.
+To contact a staff member regarding specific questions for inpatient, outpatient, and day program clients, please call 404-350-7722.